Did you know that 88% of online consumers are less likely to return to a website after a bad experience?

 Knowing your exact website budget will help the digital agency come up with the best possible website solution.

 Setting up a budget is easier if you follow this five-step procedure:

-- Establish the purpose of your website (lead capturing, selling advertising space, software integration etc.)
+- Establish the purpose of your website (lead generation, selling advertising space, software integration etc.)